Who can attend Model UN Camp?

 Who staffs Model UN Camp?

 Model UN Camp summer counselors are college students, recent graduates, or young professionals with a minimum of 2 years of Model United Nations experience, as well as leadership roles within their local Model UN programs.
 After a thorough background check, counselors are extensively trained in preparation for their roles as educators, supervisors, and role models.
-Last year, our talented group of counselors ranged from college students to NYC public school teachers to former Peace Corps volunteers.

 What are the camp's sleeping arrangements?